-j Obtain a description of the sampling procedure for estimation of PMT data used by the transit agency.
+Obtain a description of the sampling procedure for estimation of PMT data used by the transit agency.
 Obtain a copy of the transit agency's working papers or methodology used to select the actual sample of runs for recording PMT data.
 If the transit agency used average trip length, determine that the universe of runs was the sampling frame.
 Determine that the methodology used to select specific runs from the universe resulted in a random selection of runs.
 If the transit agency missed a selected sample run, determine that a replacement sample run was random.
 Determine that the transit agency followed the stated sampling procedure.

-Finding: The transit agency did not use average trip length for sampling.
-For the MBDO, CBDO, MBPT, and CBPT modes, we obtained a copy of OCTA's methodology used in the statistical sampling to estimate Passenger Miles Travelled (PMT) and determined that the methodology used by OCTA resulted in a random selection of runs and that the stated sampling procedure was followed.
-No exceptions were noted as a result of this procedure.
+Finding: The transit agency uses average trip length for sampling in order to estimate PMT.
+For the MBDO, CBDO, MBPT, and CBPT modes, we obtained a copy of OCTA's methodologies used to calculate and estimate Passenger Miles Traveled (PMT), to which we determined that the methodologies used by OCTA resulted in a random selection of runs, and that the stated sampling procedure was followed.
+OCTA sampled 347 trips prior to stopping the use of on-board checkers due to the COVID-19 pandemic.
+In order to best estimate PMT without the use of on-board checkers, OCTA began the use of APC data collection as an alternative means to collecting data necessary to calculate PMT utilizing the Average Passenger Trip Length (APTL) PMT sampling method.
+No exceptions were noted as a result of this procedure, as we noted the applied sampling methodologies were in accordance with the authoritative guidance of the FTA.